Belfast City Council: High Sheriff

-The High Sheriff of Belfast is a largely ceremonial position currently held by John Hussey who took office on 2 February 2022.
+The High Sheriff of Belfast is a largely ceremonial position currently held by Sammy Douglas who took office on 1 January 2024.
 The High Sheriff is theoretically the King's judicial representative in the city, while the Lord Lieutenant is the Sovereign's personal representative, however the office is now largely symbolic with few formal duties other than deputising for the Lord Mayor at official events.
 The position was created in 1900 under the Local Government (Ireland) Act 1898, with Sir James Henderson the first holder.
 Appointments are made on annual basis by the Secretary of State for Northern Ireland, who asks the outgoing High Sheriff and the council to suggest the names of three people who are deemed suitable to hold the position.
 In recent years the council has suggested only one candidate, who is normally a member of the council.
 The High Sheriff's term of office runs from January to December, which is distinct from the term of office for the Lord Mayor and Deputy Lord Mayor who take up office in May or June each year.